Let's face it, we have a broken technical interview process in our industry

 I wanted to write about these for a while but was procrastinating on it.
 Today I decided to finally pick it up after seeing the below tweet

 "Whiteboard technical interviews appear to favor men over women... no women successfully solved the problem in the public setting, whereas all women solved it correctly in the private setting".— Antonia Forster (@AntoniaRForster) July 16, 2020

 Interesting findings from NCSU and Microsoft 🤔

-Solving a problem on a whiteboard including writing pseudoscope or real code on a whiteboard or drawing process/technical diagrams.
+Solving a problem on a whiteboard including writing pseudocode or actual code on a whiteboard or drawing process/technical diagrams.
 Most of the IT companies, including most of the big names out there follow this outdated process when evaluating someone’s technical credibility.

 Take home assignment

 You are given a small application or a problem to be solved at your own convenience, often with a max time limit.
-You might have back and forths with the company and you might have to explain your solution in an interview.
-While take-home assignments are better then other options in this list it still is time-intensive and if you are applying to multiple jobs that require this then you will be spending a lot of time doing assignments.
+You might have back and forth with the company and you might have to explain your solution in an interview.
+While take-home assignments are better than other options in this list, it still is time-intensive and if you are applying to multiple jobs that require this then you will spend a lot of time doing assignments.

 Why is Whiteboarding & Live coding bad